botpress/botpress/docs/docs/chatbot-management/agent-handover/human-in-the-loop/hitlnext.md

 ### Handoff Assignation and Resolution

-To pick a handoff and start conversing with the end-user, an agent first needs to set theirselves *Oonline** at the top right corner of the Agent Interface.
+To pick a handoff and start conversing with the end-user, an agent first needs to set themselves *Online** at the top right corner of the Agent Interface.
 This simple feature allows agents or coordinators to oversee conversations while offline.
 It is also handy when your team implements any auto-assignation rule.

 ![Online](/assets/online.gif)